jsdom/jsdom/Contributing.md

 ### Web platform feature tests

 All tests for web platform features (as opposed to features of jsdom itself, such as the `JSDOM()` constructor) should be in [web-platform-tests](https://github.com/w3c/web-platform-tests) format.
 We have some infrastructure for running these directly against jsdom documents.
-So ideally, when contributing a bugfix or new feature, you can browser the web-platform-tests repository and find the test covering your work, and then just enable it in [the manifest file](https://github.com/tmpvar/jsdom/blob/master/test/web-platform-tests/index.js).
+So ideally, when contributing a bugfix or new feature, you can browse the web-platform-tests repository and find the test covering your work, and then just enable it in [the `to-run.yaml` file](https://github.com/tmpvar/jsdom/blob/master/test/web-platform-tests/to-run.yaml).
 These tests are HTML files which use a special library called [testharness.js](http://testthewebforward.org/docs/testharness-library.html) to report their results.

 However, the web-platform-tests project is not fully comprehensive.
 If you need to write your own test for a web platform feature, place it in our [to-upstream](https://github.com/tmpvar/jsdom/tree/master/test/web-platform-tests/to-upstream) directory.
 (It's so named because, over time, we hope to upstream these tests back to the web-platform-tests repository, so all browsers can benefit from them.)
 Note that you may need to create new directory structure, paralleling that of the main [web-platform-tests](https://github.com/w3c/web-platform-tests) repository.